At the 2013 AIPAC convention, Edwin Black of the IBC Channel interviewed Juda Engelmayer on Israel’s politics and the world view on the Jewish State.

 |Juda Engelmayer||March 8th 2012|

-It would seem odd, or possibly some act of defiance – and the New York Times carried the story about Justice Joubran earlier this week – that he did not chant the Israeli national anthem, presumably because the words “Nefesh Yehudi homiyah,” which means, “A Jewish soul still yearns,” do not apply to him.
+It would seem odd, or possibly some act of defiance, when the New York Times carried a story about Justice Joubran earlier this week, presumably refusing to sing the Israel national anthem because the words “Nefesh Yehudi homiyah,” which means “A Jewish soul still yearns,” do not apply to him.

 The anthem was not new to him when he became a lawyer, nor when he became a Supreme Court judge.
 It may indeed be an uncomfortable concept to sing, let alone believe by one who is not Jewish.
-It highlights the delicate tightrope Israel walks in its pursuit of peace and prosperity while safeguarding its democratic statehood.
+It highlights the delicate tightrope Israel walks in its pursuit of peace and prosperity through the promotion of democratic statehood.

-For Jews, living in Israel ironically often removes Jewish identity from the everyday life of the average Jew.
-Unlike most places, where for many, Jewish identity is worn on our sleeves so to speak; on our heads actually for some, but also with the often uncomfortable vacation requests at work and exclusion of eating at non-kosher restaurants, Israeli Jews to do have to face these issues.
-In Israel, Jewish holidays are the State holidays and no one feels out of place donning a skullcap.
+For Jews, living in Israel ironically removes Jewish identity from the everyday life of the average Jew.
+Unlike most places, where for many, Jewish identity is worn on our sleeves so to speak; on our heads actually for some, but also with the often uncomfortable vacation requests at work, among the other unique aspects of Jewish life.
+In Israel, Jewish holidays are the State holidays and no one really feels out of place donning a skullcap.
+With Judaism all around, maybe the overtly Jewish words should, or maybe other ubiquitous Jewish symbolisms should be removed to make those not of one of the 12 Tribes feel as comfortable.

 When we hear comments such as, “Mussolini made the trains run on time,” or “Madoff was a prominent philanthropist,” does anyone today take those as actual excuses for bad behavior?
 As a world, should we slap them on the wrist and say the greater good was served, making the evils inconsequential?